uxora-com/xpenology-docker/README.md

 # Synopsis

-Xpenology dsm 6.2 in docker using KVM Virtualization, which can be run directly from docker-hub by specifying a BOOTLOADER_URL.
+KVM VirtualMachine of Xpenology dsm (6.2.3:lastest tested) running in a docker container, which can be run directly from docker-hub by specifying a BOOTLOADER_URL.

 This is just a kvm in docker which has been configured (and tested) to run xpenology dsm 6.2.3 with jun's xpenology bootloader.
-So technicaly it can run any bootloader you pass to it into the kvm.
+So technicaly it can run any bootloader you provide.

 The project is based on [segator/xpenology-docker](https://github.com/segator/xpenology-docker) project which is based on [BBVA/kvm](https://github.com/BBVA/kvm) project.